-To run Ruff, mypy, and some other security and quality checks on the backend components, or ESLint and Prettier on the frontend component:
+To run ruff, mypy, and some other security and quality checks on the backend components:

 9.2.
-Testing 183
+Testing 179

 9.2.3 Feature tests

 The feature tests currently test all features through the API served by the API-server.
 They touch all components except the frontend, the collector, and the notifier.
 To run the feature tests, invoke this script, it will build and start all the necessary components, run the tests, and gather coverage information: